ariel-rios-movile/pdi/sources/objectives/products.txt

     base analytics configurations for every web/mobile project.

 **2016-08-11**
-  - Meeting with Joca Neto could not be done, since he was not available.
+  Meeting with Joca Neto could not be done, since he was not available.
   Tomorrow will try to contact him to re-schedule it.

+**2016-09-01**
+  Meeting with Joca Neto for Analytics.
+We identified the following as required by each web project:

+  *What kind of metrics should came de facto in any web project?*

+    - Default GA
+    - Session
+    - Users
+    - Pages seen (track every page)
+    - Average session time
+    - Bounce rate by country by product
+    - Subscribed users
+    - Unsubscribed users
+    - Origens (by GET parameter)
+    - E-comerce tracking.

+  *What kind of policies does exist about sharing access to this data by external people?*

+    - None.
+We should include Office team to mangage access in order to remove gone people.

+**2016-09-19**
+  Re-scheduled due date for hollidays.